RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 The website mentioning another is called the _source_.
 The website being mentioned is the _target_.

-The following is an example of [steps taken](https://www.w3.org/TR/webmention/#webmention-protocol) when sending a Webmention.
-The source website is (`https://rilling.dev/blog/an-introduction-to-webmention/`), and the target website is `https://xeiaso.net/blog/webmention-support-2020-12-02`.
+The following is an example of the [steps taken](https://www.w3.org/TR/webmention/#webmention-protocol) when sending a Webmention, using both this blog post, and [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02) (from which I learned about Webmention).
+Here the source website is `https://rilling.dev/blog/an-introduction-to-webmention/`, and the target website is `https://xeiaso.net/blog/webmention-support-2020-12-02`.

 ### Sending Webmentions